epfl-ada/ada-2023-project-bavmaresearch/README.md

 ### Part 2: Merge & Clean the data

-**Step 5:** Load the dataset and clean the data like having a norm for the date format, delete the nan, clean the textual data...
+**Step 5:** Load the initial datasets and clean the data.
+For example we need to have all the date in the same format, we delete the NaN, we clean the textual data and many other things to see in the notebook.

 **Step 6:** Classify the genres and the mainland as defined in step 2 and 3.
+We create two lists, one with the most famous genres and an other with the top 10 genres in the dataset.
+For the locations we map the country to its mainland (Europe, Asia, Africa, America, Oceania) and we make an exception for the USA because it already represents a huge proportion of the dataset.

 **Step 7:** Merge the additional datasets